-• Soft constraints with large weight

-$E(f) = E^{(regularizer)}(f) + \lambda E^{(constraints)}(f)$, with λ very large (say 106)

-- A few serious problems: - Technique is not exact - Might be not acceptable for some applications - The stronger the constraints, the larger the weight.
-This means: - The condition number of the quadric matrix (condition of the Hessian in the non-linear case) becomes worse. - At some point, no solution is possible anymore. - Iterative solvers are slowed down (e.g. conjugate gradients)
+- Use soft constraints with a large weight $E(f) = E^{(regularizer)}(f) + \lambda E^{(constraints)}(f)$, with λ very large (say 106) - This is simple to implement. - A few serious problems: - The technique is not exact - For some applications this might be not acceptable. - The stronger the constraints, the larger the weight: - The condition number of the quadric matrix (condition of the Hessian in the non-linear case) becomes worse. - At some point, no solution is possible anymore. - Iterative solvers are slowed down (e.g. conjugate gradients)